Early human migrations: East, Southeast and North Asia

 "Tianyuan man", an individual who lived in China c.
 40,000 years ago, showed substantial Neanderthal admixture.
 A 2017 study of the ancient DNA of Tianyuan Man found that the individual is related to modern Asian and Native American populations.
 A 2013 study found Neanderthal introgression of 18 genes within the chromosome 3p21.31 region (HYAL region) of East Asians.
 The introgressive haplotypes were positively selected in only East Asian populations, rising steadily from 45,000 years ago until a sudden increase of growth rate around 5,000 to 3,500 years ago.
 They occur at very high frequencies among East Asian populations in contrast to other Eurasian populations (e.g. European and South Asian populations).
 The findings also suggest that this Neanderthal introgression occurred within the ancestral population shared by East Asians and Native Americans.

 A 2016 study presented an analysis of the population genetics of the Ainu people of northern Japan as key to the reconstruction of the early peopling of East Asia.
 The Ainu were found to represent a more basal branch than the modern farming populations of East Asia, suggesting an ancient (pre-Neolithic) connection with northeast Siberians.
 A 2013 study associated several phenotypical traits associated with Mongoloids with a single mutation of the EDAR gene, dated to c.
 35,000 years ago.

 Mitochondrial haplogroups A, B and G originated about 50,000 years ago, and bearers subsequently colonized Siberia, Korea and Japan, by about 35,000 years ago.
 Parts of these populations migrated to North America during the Last Glacial Maximum.
+Indeed, the Last Glacial Maximum promoted range contractions toward southern regions, followed by posterior range re-expansions toward the north, in North Asia populations that shaped their spatial genetic gradients.

 A review paper by Melinda A. Yang (in 2022) summarized and concluded that a distinctive "Basal-East Asian population" referred to as 'East- and Southeast Asian lineage' (ESEA); which is ancestral to modern East Asians, Southeast Asians, Polynesians, and Siberians, originated in Mainland Southeast Asia at ~50,000BC, and expanded through multiple migration waves southwards and northwards respectively.
 This ESEA lineage gave rise to various sublineages, and is also ancestral to the Hoabinhian hunter-gatherers of Southeast Asia and the ~40,000 year old Tianyuan lineage found in Northern China, but already differentiated and distinct from European-related and Australasian-related lineages, found in other regions of prehistoric Eurasia.
 The ESEA lineage trifurcated from an earlier East-Eurasian or "eastern non-African" (ENA) meta-population, which also contributed to the formation of Ancient Ancestral South Indians (AASI) as well as to Australasians.